engom/engom/README.md

 - 👀 I’m interested in applied mathematics, machine learning, NLP, AI in general.
 - 🌱 I’m currently learning survival analysis, cox regression, and time series.
 - 💞️ I’m looking to collaborate on NLP project.
-- 📫 How to reach me on [my personal webpage](https://elhadjingomweb.streamlitapp.com/)
+- 📫 How to reach me ?
+[Hit my personal webpage.](https://elhadjingomweb.streamlitapp.com/)

 <!---
 engom/engom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.